 ethics, and landowner relations-hunter relations, issued or honored by

-the department of environmental conservation;
+the department of environmental conservation

 Josey Wales' card qualifies